 The genetic cause of Cushing disease is often unknown.
 In only a few instances, mutations in certain genes have been found to lead to Cushing disease.
 These genetic changes are called somatic mutations.
 They are acquired during a person's lifetime and are present only in certain cells.
 The genes involved often play a role in regulating the activity of hormones.

-Cushing disease is caused by an increase in the hormone cortisol, which helps maintain blood sugar levels, protects the body from stress, and stops (suppresses) inflammation.
+Cushing disease is caused by an increase in the hormone cortisol, which helps maintain blood sugar (glucose) levels, protects the body from stress, and stops (suppresses) inflammation.
 Cortisol is produced by the adrenal glands, which are small glands located at the top of each kidney.
 The production of cortisol is triggered by the release of a hormone called adrenocorticotropic hormone (ACTH) from the pituitary gland, located at the base of the brain.
 The adrenal and pituitary glands are part of the hormone-producing (endocrine) system in the body that regulates development, metabolism, mood, and many other processes.

 Cushing disease occurs when a noncancerous (benign) tumor called an adenoma forms in the pituitary gland, causing excessive release of ACTH and, subsequently, elevated production of cortisol.
-Prolonged exposure to increased cortisol levels results in the signs and symptoms of Cushing disease: changes to the amount and distribution of body fat, decreased muscle mass leading to weakness and reduced stamina, thinning skin causing stretch marks and easy bruising, thinning of the bones resulting in osteoporosis, increased blood pressure, impaired regulation of blood sugar leading to diabetes, a weakened immune system, neurological problems, irregular menstruation in women, and slow growth in children.
+Prolonged exposure to increased cortisol levels results in the signs and symptoms of Cushing disease: changes to the amount and distribution of body fat, decreased muscle mass leading to weakness and reduced stamina, thinning skin causing stretch marks and easy bruising, thinning of the bones resulting in osteoporosis, increased blood pressure, impaired regulation of blood glucose leading to diabetes, a weakened immune system, neurological problems, irregular menstruation in women, and slow growth in children.
 The overactive adrenal glands that produce cortisol may also produce increased amounts of male sex hormones (androgens), leading to hirsutism in females.
 The effect of the excess androgens on males is unclear.

 Most often, Cushing disease occurs alone, but rarely, it appears as a symptom of genetic syndromes that have pituitary adenomas as a feature, such as multiple endocrine neoplasia type 1 (MEN1) or familial isolated pituitary adenoma (FIPA).